Biomedical Science (with placement) BSc (Hons)

-We have extensive electronic textbooks as part of the reading lists for modules that you can access from the Information Learning Services website from anywhere, interactive databases which include animations, videos and quizzes to support the taught sessions and academic staff will also direct you to relevant sources to support your learning.
+We have extensive electronic textbooks as part of the reading lists for modules that you can access from the Library from anywhere, interactive databases which include animations, videos and quizzes to support the taught sessions and academic staff will also direct you to relevant sources to support your learning.

 The academic staff who deliver the Biomedical Science programme have teaching qualifications and / or Fellows of the Higher Education Academy and the Subject Director is a Senior Fellow of the Higher Education Academy.
 The team have research profiles and are actively engaged in both pedagogical research (learning and teaching-based) and scientific research.
 The subject technicians are Associate Fellows of the Higher Education Academy and trained Biological Safety Officer / phlebotomist.

 We regularly have Biomedical Science practitioners from across Yorkshire delivering taught sessions and practical classes for students alongside the academic staff, plus visiting lecturers who are Biomedical Science graduates or research professors at other universities.

 The programme team work closely with York Teaching Hospital NHS Foundation Trust and local Industry laboratories to organise short placements for our students on the 3 year degree programme in the summer between Year 2 and 3.